marcelobianchi/pymatch/README.md

  2. A Python package (Match.py) with classes that represents the
    1. Data Serie file as used by Match (Class Serie)
    2. A match config file with capabilities to run match from within Python ambient (MatchConfFile)
+   3. A match log file
+   4. An optimization class that runs match while accumulating match log files objects that could be used to obtain an age-model.
- 3. A Jupyter Notebook demonstrating all capabilities of the MatchPyGui classes for easy startup
+ 3. A Jupyter Notebook demonstrating some capabilities of the MatchPyGui classes for easy startup

 ## How do I start?